100 Notable alumni of

 -

 Alison Bechdel is an American cartoonist.
 Originally known for the long-running comic strip Dykes to Watch Out For, she came to critical and commercial success in 2006 with her graphic memoir Fun Home.
-Fun Home was subsequently adapted as a musical that won a Tony Award for Best Musical in 2015.
+Fun Home was subsequently adapted as a musical, which won a Tony Award for Best Musical in 2015.
 In 2012, she released her second graphic memoir Are You My Mother?
 She was a 2014 recipient of the MacArthur "Genius" Award.
 She is also known for originating what would later be called the Bechdel test.

 -